aria-yousefi/gleam-reddit-clone/scripts/README.md

 # Reddit API Client Scripts

 This directory contains shell scripts for testing the Reddit REST API.
+Each shell script accepts a required set of input parameters, and runs a curl command to access the Reddit Clone API.

 ## Prerequisites